kirikuroda/kirikuroda.github.io/content/ja/home/links.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "News"
+title = "Links"
-subtitle = ""
+subtitle = "リンク"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.